MrsRina/bicudo/README.md

 # Building and Running

-Simple game base with modules system (most like scripts) with dynamic interactions, works for 2D and 3D.
 The build only works for Windows (MinGW GCC), consider having mingw64 installed in default path for windows (C:/mingw64/).